rhtconsulting/eap-quickstarts/hornetq-core-bridge/README.md

 Access the application
 ---------------------

 The application will be running at the following URL: <http://localhost:8080/jboss-helloworld-mdb-producer/> and will send some messages to the `bridgeSourceQueue` queue.
+The HornetQ core bridge will forward these messages to the `bridgeDestinationQueue` on the jms-consumer-1 server.
+There, an MDB listening on `bridgeDestinationQueue` will process the messages.

 Investigate the Console Output